Curriculum – Biology

 Pre-requisite or helpful knowledge from KS3 Biology ready to study in KS4 if applicable

-The topics below have been chosen as they reflect the ambitions of the National Curriculum, and as a Grammar school, also challenge students beyond the National Curriculum.
-They have been carefully sequenced in this order to build a student’s learning journey to achieve the aims of our Biology intent.
+The topics below have been chosen as they reflect the ambitions of the National Curriculum and the core content of the GCSE specification which for biology is AQA 8461.
+As a Grammar school, the curriculum also challenges students beyond the GCSE specification.
+Topics have been carefully sequenced in this order to build a student’s learning journey to achieve the aims of our biology intent.
 Along the way students are assessed and topics will be revisited in assessments to keep each stage of this learning journey alive.

 Year 10